 The CSV column structure is the most important aspect to upload data successfully.
 If the file is not structured correctly, the upload will fail.

 Row 1 of the spreadsheet is only for the column headers.
 These headers consist of email_address (column A), result_date (column B), location (column C), fasting (column D), and the biomarker/lab component name (column E and onward).

 Column A - email_address

-We reserve column A row 1 for the header email_address.
-Column A row 2 and downward is where you will provide your client’s email address.
+We reserve column A, row 1 for the header email_address.
+Column A, row 2 and downward, is where you will provide your client’s email address.
 There is no limit to how much data or how many clients you can upload at once.
-Add the client’s email address to column A and the data will be uploaded to the associated account.
+Add the client’s email address to column A, and we will upload the data to the associated account.

 In the example below, we will add two test clients to column A in rows 2 and 3:

 We reserve column B row 1 for the header result_date.
 Column B, row 2, and downward is where you will provide your client’s test result date.
 The result date must be entered as YYYYMMDD.